-The organized Medical Staff delegates the collection of the selected performance indicators to the appropriate Hospital department.
-The overall process, data compilation and reporting, is coordinated by the Quality Department.
+The organized Medical Staff delegates the collection of the selected performance indicators to the appropriate hospital department.
+The overall process, data compilation and reporting is coordinated by the Quality Management Department.

-The review of performance data and any recommendation(s) for action, if necessary, is performed by the Service Chief, if applicable, Department Chair and reported to the Medical Executive Committee
+The review of performance data and any recommendation(s) for action, if necessary, is performed through the medical staff committee process.